ufoxy/sleep-scheduler/README.md

 This project was created with the intuition to help people find the right time to sleep or wake up for a healthy night's sleep.

 To calculate a good night's sleep, it is necessary to use the sleep schedule in 90-minute cycles as a basis.
-In this project I used these cycles to calculate.
+In this project i used these cycles to calculate.

 See how it's used: www.youtube.com.br